 The cottage occupies a delightful position on a lovely 12-acre farm, where horses are kept.
 The farm is surrounded by beautiful open countryside.
 It is a delightful walking area and visitors can follow footpaths over the Downs from close to the cottage.
 Great location for exploring the East of the Isle of Wight and only a short drive from Seaview or Shanklin.
 A nearby public house serves excellent food.

 This pretty stone cottage is situated on a lovely 12 acre farm, surrounded by beautiful open countryside.
 Delightful walks can be enjoyed directly from the cottage and footpaths can be followed to join the Bembridge Trail over the downs.
 Squire Thatcher's Barn has been carefully converted from an 18th Century Grade II Listed stone barn.

-New Cottage Sleeps 4 + a baby in 2 bedrooms.
+New Cottage; Sleeps 4 plus a baby in two bedrooms

 Sleeps 3 in 2 bedrooms including a baby; Children welcome

 This cottage is situated in a quiet country lane on the outskirts of Godshill.
 It was originally the milking parlour of Lower Yard Farm.
 The surrounding fields are home to horses which belong to a small nearby riding school.
 Here you are in lovely countryside but the centre of the picturesque village of Godshill, with its pretty thatched cottages, restaurants and tea shops is only 3/4 mile away.

 Sleeps 4 in 2 bedrooms; Children welcome

 This lovely Grade II listed stone cottage is attractively situated in a courtyard of 5 cottages in a delightful rural hamlet only 1.5 miles from the centre of Shanklin, a seaside resort with a large sandy beach which gently slopes to the water and is ideal for swimming and paddling.